met4citizen/Hypergraph/README.md

 ## Rules

-Click `RULE` to modify the rewriting rule and related settings.
+Click `RULE` to modify the rewriting rule.
 Settings include different options for rule ordering and event orderings and the max number of rewriting events.
 Click `RUN` to start the rewriting process.

 An example of a hypergraph rewriting rule: